Bare Trees Primary School is committed to safeguarding and promoting the welfare of all children.

 You must accept our Safeguarding Policy to continue to browse our website.

 Our children at Bare Trees Primary School use the internet on a regular basis as part of their learning.
-In school we have regular online safety lessons to remind our children of the importance of staying safe whilst using the internet.
+In school, we have regular online safety lessons to remind our children of the importance of staying safe whilst using the internet.

 At Bare Trees we have security measures in place to help safeguard the children from unsuitable material.
-Parents can also contribute to keeping children safe online by talking to their children regularly about internet use.
+Parents and carers can also contribute to keeping children safe online by talking to their children regularly about internet use.
 At school we follow the SMART rules to help remind us how to stay safe.
 Please use this page to keep updated and speak to your child's class teacher if you need any advice.

 If you are concerned about something your child has seen or experienced online, you can report it to the UK's National Crime Agency.